Table of Contents_

 The Ricoh GR III gives other companies a run for their money by offering competitive image quality and stabilization at better pricing.

-With the Ricoh GR III’s image sensor, we were very surprised at how high quality images came out.
+With the Ricoh GR III’s image sensor, we were very surprised at how high-quality images came out.
 It’s the kind of quality that can compete with the best APS C sensor at competitive prices.
 With this new sensor, Ricoh made huge strides forward from the last model.
 However, battery life is so-so.
-It’s rated for 200 images, but when put to real world use, we were at low battery around 150 images.
+It’s rated for 200 images, but when put to real-world use, we were at a low battery around 150 images.
 For comparison, the superior Fujifilm X-T3 can only handle 390 images.

 We really liked the image stabilization technology the Ricoh GR III APS C camera is equipped with.
-With its 4 Stop Shake reduction, images stayed sharped, even when we dove into low light environments.
+With its 4 Stop Shake reduction, images stayed sharped, even when we dove into low-light environments.
 Dynamic range was good, but would suffer a little when there wasn’t enough lighting.
+Despite that, it can still be a good digital camera for your vacation.

 It’s such a small camera like the Olympus TG-5 compact camera, that the GR III can fit in your pocket.
 Image quality is still great at default settings, but you’re welcome to fiddle with features such as Snap Focus, macro mode, and exposure compensation.
 And rooting around in the menu, you’ll find it also has a dust removal function.
 The Ricoh GR III, however, is not weather sealed.
 It would’ve forced Ricoh to alter lens barrel construction and affect heat dissipation.